osg-htc/dosar/docs/ASP2022/06-RJob.md

 /opt/conda/bin/R --slave --vanilla < $1
 ```

-You could easily execute this on OSG Connect locally by making the shell script executable and executing it.
+You could easily execute this on OSpool by making the shell script executable and executing it.

 ```
 $ chmod 755 run-r.sh